hasethuraman/azuredisk-csi-driver/docs/migrate-premiumlrs-to-premiumv2lrs.md

 # Premium_LRS → PremiumV2_LRS Migration Guide

 This guide explains how to use the migration scripts in `hack/` to move Azure Disk backed PVCs from Premium_LRS to PremiumV2_LRS.
-It now covers three supported modes (`inplace`, `dual`, and `attrclass` / VolumeAttributesClass), prerequisites, validation steps, safety / rollback, cleanup, and troubleshooting.
+It now covers three supported modes (`inplace`, `dual`, and `attrclass` / VolumeAttributesClass), zone-aware preparation, prerequisites, validation steps, safety / rollback, cleanup, and troubleshooting.

 ---

 ## 1. Goals & When to Use These Scripts

 These scripts automate:
+- Zone-aware preparation and StorageClass creation for PremiumV2_LRS requirements
 - Snapshotting existing Premium_LRS volumes
 - Creating PremiumV2_LRS replacement PVCs / PVs
 - (Optionally) staging intermediate CSI objects for in-tree disks